-- Oversee and facilitate a meaningful, inclusive and age-appropriate PK-12 chapel program including All-School, Upper School, and Middle School Chapels.
+Oversee and/or facilitate a meaningful, inclusive and age-appropriate PK-12 chapel program including All-School, Upper School, Middle School, and Lower School Chapels.

-- Work with the Lower School Chaplain, Program Directors, Division Directors, and senior leadership on building community and a sense of belonging for families.
+Work with the divisional chaplains, Program Directors, Division Directors, and Senior Leadership on building community and a sense of belonging for families.

-- Recruit, orient, support, evaluate, and supervise the chaplaincy team.
+Recruit, orient, support, evaluate, and supervise the Religion Department and Chaplain Team.

-- Support the Admissions and Development Offices in maintaining a clear and accurate understanding of the Episcopal identity in service of the mission of the school.
+Support the Admissions and Development Offices in maintaining a clear and accurate understanding of our Episcopal identity in service of the mission of the school.

 Education and/or Experience:

 Status as an ordained Episcopal priest or an ordained deacon preferred.

 BA/BS or equivalent in an appropriate field, Master’s preferred.

 Three years’ experience working in an educational environment.

 Apply at: https://breckschool.clearcompany.com/careers/jobs/18036756-866d-da40-c05a-42ffb78549df/apply?source=2737435-CS-52228